UA-ResearchComputing-HPC/hpc-documentation/docs/resources/compute_resources/index.md

     The addition of the MIG devices to the Slurm queues will have a number of impacts, and some users may need to make changes to submissions to ensure proper functioning of analyses.

-    To see the proper syntax for requesting a MIG slice versus a V100, please see our page on batch directives.
+    To see the proper syntax for requesting a MIG slice versus a V100, please see our page on [Batch Directives](../../running_jobs/batch_jobs/batch_directives/#gpus).

 === "Ocelote"